 About the farmers

-Frank Hunter and Kim Peavey have been farming together, and with draft horses, for nearly twenty years, thirteen of those living and farming full time in Westmoreland, New Hampshire.
+Frank Hunter and Kim Peavey have been farming together, and with draft horses, for nearly twenty-two years, fifteen of those living and farming full time in Westmoreland, New Hampshire.
 After interning on several CSA and draft horse farms in the Northeast, Frank and Kim were two years CSA farming on rented land near Ithaca, NY, before moving to NH in 2002.

 Frank Hunter grew up in the suburbs of Philadelphia, and majored in Environmental Studies at Prescott College in Arizona.
 Frank’s interests include live music, seed-saving, heirloom tomatoes, driving horses, and travel (when he can get it!).